 We also train the staff at schools to help them integrate the legacy of the Music of Life sessions into the wider curriculum using effective techniques that stimulate students’ development in such areas as literacy, numeracy, coordination, speech and social interaction.

-Here you can listen to the Round Oak school choir performing at the end of term concert.
-Music of Life has been running singing workshops at Round Oak school, Warwick, for three years.
-The soloist is a student with learning disability who is receiving 1:1 singing lessons with Music of Life teacher
+Here you can listen to one of our special school choirs performing at the end of term concert.
+Music of Life has been running choir at Round Oak special school, Warwick, since 2014.
+The soloist is a student with severe learning disability, who was receiving 1:1 singing lessons with Music of Life teacher in addition to attending weekly choir sessions.

 Testimonials from Music of Life school workshops programme: